zanereis/ASFI-Merge-Behaviors/README.md

 jupyter nbconvert --to notebook --execute core_developers/3.eda.ipynb
 ```

-### For lasso regression,p_values,ML model and SHAP analysis go to model directory
+### For lasso regression,p_values,ML model and SHAP analysis go to model directory.
+Have to make sure the monthly_data.json is in the right directory.
 ### We just have to run the respective ml model preprocess_train_'model_name' files